-The Integration of Faith and Learning section of this course will be taught online, asynchronous.
-The students are expected to meet their deadlines but no face-to-face meeting or Zoom meetings are scheduled.
-Details about the Advanced Practice Seminar will be provided on e-class by the Field Director.
+• The 'Integration of Faith and Learning' component of this course will be conducted online in an asynchronous format.
+Students are required to adhere to all set deadlines.
+Please note that there will be no scheduled in-person or Zoom meetings for this section.
+Comprehensive information regarding the Advanced Practice Seminar, including specific guidelines and requirements, will be made available on the e-class platform by the Field Director.